 - Best Lawyers in America, "Lawyer of the Year" - Management-side Employment Law, 2013

-Chris has spoken frequently at human resources training conferences and continuing legal education seminars for attorneys throughout the country, such as the ALI-ABA program "Employment Discrimination and Civil Rights Actions in Federal and State Courts," and the mid-year meeting of the American Bar Association's Committee on Equal Employment Opportunity Law.
-He has authored numerous professional articles.
+Chris spoke frequently at human resources training conferences and continuing legal education seminars for attorneys throughout the country, such as the ALI-ABA program "Employment Discrimination and Civil Rights Actions in Federal and State Courts," and the mid-year meeting of the American Bar Association's Committee on Equal Employment Opportunity Law.
+He authored numerous professional articles.
 While an in-house counsel, he was elected to the Board of Directors of the Equal Employment Advisory Council, a national employers' association.
 Chris also served as a Judge Advocate General's (JAG) Corps in Navy from 1972-1976.

 - Two Named to 2017 New Jersey Super Lawyers List of Rising Stars3.14.17